 GEORGE MOORE TRIMUE AND NANCY MCCAULEY TRIMUE SCHOLARSHIP - It is with great honor that Arkansas Northeastern College recognizes the late George Moore and Nancy McCauley Trimue for the lasting contribution that they have left to our College and its students.
-The Trimue's death on October 26, 1964.
+The Trimues purchased a 1,500 acre farm near Frenchman's Bayou in the early sixties, not long before Mr. Trimue's death on October 26, 1964.
 His wife, Nancy, stayed on their plantation in Frenchman's Bayou for several years managing the farm before returning to her childhood hometown of Blytheville and closer to her dear friend Helen Armstrong Miller.
 Ms. Trimue succumbed to the complications of a stroke and passed away on March 1, 2001, at the age of 82.
 It was her desire to help people long after her death; therefore, she bequeathed her farm to Arkansas Northeastern College with the request that the College establish a scholarship in her family's name that could benefit many students throughout the future of Arkansas Northeastern College.